MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 # Add capabilities to Microsoft Teams apps

-Adding capabilities in Teams Toolkit helps you to include additional features to your existing Teams app.The following table lists the Teams app capabilities:
+Adding capabilities in Teams Toolkit helps you to include additional features to your existing Teams app.
+The following table lists the Teams app capabilities:

 |**Capability**|**Description**|
 |--------|-------------|